yetulaxman/NMRLipids/README.md

 Tykky wraps installations inside singularity container for improved performance metrics including faster startup times, reduced IO load, and  fewer number of files on large parallel filesystems.
 Please refer to CSC documentation on [tykky](https://docs.csc.fi/computing/containers/tykky/) for more detailed information.

-For the installation of computational environment required for NMRLIpids course, we use the tykky in the following way (edit the correct project numbers as needed):
+For the installation of computational environment required for NMRLIpids course, we use the tykky in the following way (make sure to edit with correct CSC project name as needed):

 ```bash
 cd /scartch/project_xxxx/